Nonparametric Inference via Bootstrapping the Debiased Estimator: Debiased Estimator

 \subsection{Local Polynomial Regression}

 Now we introduce the debiased estimator for the local polynomial regression \citep{fan1996local,wasserman2006all}.
 For simplicity, we consider the local linear smoother (local polynomial regression with degree $1$) and assume that the covariate has dimension $1$.
-One can easily generalize this method into higher-order local polynomial regression or multivariate covariates.
+One can generalize this method into a higher-order local polynomial regression and multivariate covariates.